 Q4: Have you ever had a similar experience, where your parents encouraged you to do something that you were too scared to try?
 Discuss this in pairs or groups.

 Ans: Yes, I had a similar experience while trying to learn how to ride a bicycle when I was in the fourth standard.
-Initially, I found it difficult to balance myself and fell down often which developed a fear of cycling in me.
-Unable to overcome the fear, I gave up cycling, but my parents would always cajole me to try and practice cycling whenever I get time.
-My father would hold the bicycle from behind to help me balance myself, but whenever he left it, I would lose balance and fall down.
-Gradually as I practised every day, my cycling skills improved and I could ride it without my father’s support from behind and this also developed my confidence to a great extent.
-Thus, I overcame my fear of cycling and started riding a cycle confidently when I practiced it on a daily basis.
+Initially, I found it difficult to balance myself and fell often, which developed a fear of cycling in me.
+Unable to overcome the fear, I gave up cycling, but my parents would always cajole me to try and practice cycling whenever I got time.
+My father would hold the bicycle from behind to help me balance myself, but whenever he let it go, I would lose balance and fall.
+Gradually, as I practised every day, my cycling skills improved, and I could ride it without my father’s support from behind, and this also developed my confidence to a great extent.
+Thus, I overcame my fear of cycling and started cycling confidently when I practised it daily.
 Now, I use a cycle while going to and coming from school every day.

 Q5: In the case of a bird flying, it seems a natural act and a foregone conclusion that it should succeed.
 In the examples you have given in answer to the previous question, was your success guaranteed, or was it important for you to try, regardless of the possibility of failure?